post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 # Introduction

 ## Motivation
-ML-KEM is a key encapsulation method (KEM) that is designed to withstand cryptanalytic attacks from quantum computers.
+ML-KEM is a key encapsulation method (KEM) that is designed to withstand cryptanalytic attacks from quantum computers. {{FIPS203}}

-Experimentation and early deployments are crucial steps in transitioning to post-quantum cryptography.
-This document specifies a hybrid post-quantum key agreement for use in the TLS 1.3 protocol to promote interoperability of these deployments.
+In 2024, X25519Kyber768Draft00 {{xyber}} a hybrid of Kyber, an earlier version of ML-KEM, and X25519 {{xyber}}
+is the most widely deployed PQ/T hybrid.

 # Conventions and Definitions